“Loerarchy” is the opposite of hierarchy. So if a hierarchy looks like this…

-…a loerarchy (pronounced ‘LO-er-AR-kee’, rhymes with hierarchy) would look like this:
+…a loerarchy (rhymes with hierarchy) looks like this:

-Any for-profit enterprise that chooses to organize itself as loerarchy stands to benefit in a variety of ways.
+Any for-profit enterprise that adopts management by loerarchy stands to benefit in a variety of ways.

-Organizations that embrace management by loerarchy will alos find their employees to be…
+First, they’ll be more successful—that is, profitable.
+This is because organizations that embrace loerarchcial management practices will find their employees to be…

 - More motivated